adoppp/react_praktikum/docs/forms.md

 # VALIDATION
 ```
 email validator:
+  - required
+  - @
+  - text before & after @
-  -
+  - . after domain

 password validator:
   - required
   - min 8
-  - at least one capital letter
+  - at least one capital letter A-Z
   - at least one figure
+  - at least one lette a-z
+  - at least one symbole

 user name validator:
   - latins only